JohanAlvedal/PumpSteer/docs/Configuration.md

 At level 0 the brake and all price logic is bypassed entirely.
 At higher levels, the **comfort floor** (see `settings.py`) determines how far the indoor temperature is allowed to drop before the brake is released.

+**Example:**
+- Higher value = more savings, but indoor comfort may vary more
+- Lower value = less savings, but more stable indoor comfort

 -----

 #### 🏠 Brake Ramp Time